Five books to help entrepreneurs understand the AI era

 #2

-In 2024, management consultant Geoff Woods published "The AI-Driven Leader: Harnessing AI to Make Faster, Smarter Decisions" (hereinafter referred to as "The AI-Driven Leader"), which discusses the core theme of "how leaders should think in the AI era."
-Woods himself once served as the Chief Growth Officer of Jindal Steel & Power in India and has long been a strategic consultant for multinational companies.
-The so - called "AI - driven" in the title does not mean replacing humans with algorithms but enabling leaders to achieve cognitive upgrading in their decision - making methods.
+In 2024, management consultant Geoff Woods published "The AI - Driven Leader: Harnessing AI to Make Faster, Smarter Decisions" (hereinafter referred to as "The AI - Driven Leader").
+The core theme of this book is "how leaders should think in the AI era".
+Woods himself was the Chief Growth Officer of Jindal Steel & Power in India and has long served as a strategic consultant for multinational companies.
+The so - called "AI - driven" in the book title does not mean that algorithms should replace humans, but rather that leaders should achieve cognitive upgrades in their decision - making methods.

-Woods emphasizes that AI should be regarded as a "thought partner" rather than a cold automated tool or an all - knowing answer machine.
-The real value of AI does not lie in replacing human thinking but in amplifying the radius of human thinking.
+Woods emphasizes that AI should be regarded as a "thought partner" rather than a cold - blooded automated tool or an all - knowing answer machine.
+The real value of AI lies not in replacing human thinking but in expanding the radius of human thinking.
 Therefore, leaders should not only use AI but also learn to communicate and co - think with it.
-Woods points out that excellent leaders will embed AI in their decision - making chain to accelerate information analysis, reveal potential patterns, and help them gain insights into complex business situations.
+Woods points out that excellent leaders will integrate AI into their decision - making chain to accelerate information analysis, reveal potential patterns, and help themselves gain insights into complex business situations.

 In this process, the way of asking questions determines whether AI can generate truly valuable insights.
-AI is like a mirror.
-The answers it gives you depend on the questions you ask.
-If a leader only asks "which solution is the best," AI will mostly return a statistically average answer; but if the leader can break the question down into "which solution can balance long - term benefits and risks under the conditions of limited resources and market fluctuations," the answer generated by AI will be more in - depth.
-Through this interactive way, AI can free leaders from the flood of information and focus on high - level strategic issues instead of getting caught up in trivial details.
+AI is like a mirror, and the answers it gives depend on the questions you ask.
+If a leader only asks "which solution is the best", AI will mostly return an average answer in a statistical sense.
+However, if a leader can break down the question into "which solution can balance long - term benefits and risks under the conditions of limited resources and market fluctuations", the answer generated by AI will be more in - depth.
+Through this interactive way, AI can liberate leaders from the flood of information and enable them to focus on high - level strategic issues instead of getting caught up in trivial details.

-At the same time, this book also expands its perspective to the role of AI in corporate governance and ethics.
-In terms of data quality, leaders need to ensure that the information source is real, updated in a timely manner, and structurally balanced.
-Otherwise, no matter how sophisticated the AI model is, it is just "garbage in, garbage out"; in terms of algorithmic goals, leaders need to carefully define the meaning of "success" - is it maximizing profits, or enhancing social impact and brand trust?
-Once the indicator setting deviates from the value orientation, AI may, under the guise of the "optimal solution," replicate old biases or trigger new risks.
-More importantly, although AI has strong computing power, it lacks value perception - it cannot distinguish between "effective" and "right."
+Meanwhile, this book also expands its perspective to the role of AI in corporate governance and ethics.
+In terms of data quality, leaders need to ensure that the information sources are real, updated in a timely manner, and structurally balanced.
+Otherwise, no matter how sophisticated the AI model is, it will only be a case of "garbage in, garbage out".
+In terms of algorithm goals, leaders should carefully define the meaning of "success" - is it maximizing profits, or improving social impact and brand trust?
+Once the indicator setting deviates from the value orientation, AI may, under the guise of the "optimal solution", replicate old biases or create new risks.
+More importantly, although AI has strong computing power, it lacks value perception - it cannot distinguish between "effective" and "right".
 In other words, AI can make analysis faster and information more comprehensive, but it cannot decide "what is worth pursuing" for you.
-For example, when evaluating overseas market expansion, AI can simulate risks and returns under different scenarios, but ultimately, how to make a choice still requires leaders to make a judgment based on the company's mission and values.
-This also reminds leaders that the most important thing is a sense of responsibility: even if AI provides analysis suggestions and prediction results, the final decision still has to be made by humans, and the responsibility cannot be shifted to algorithms.
-Based on this governance idea, AI can truly become a tool to enhance leaders' decision - making ability, and then ensure the compliance and ethics of organizational decisions while pursuing efficiency and innovation.
+For example, when evaluating overseas market expansion, AI can simulate risks and benefits under different scenarios, but the final choice still needs to be made by leaders based on the company's mission and values.
+This also reminds leaders that the most important thing is a sense of responsibility: even if AI provides analysis suggestions and prediction results, the final decision still has to be made by humans, and the responsibility cannot be shifted to the algorithm.
+Based on this governance concept, AI can truly become a tool to enhance leaders' decision - making ability, and at the same time, ensure the compliance and ethics of organizational decisions while pursuing efficiency and innovation.

-For entrepreneurs, "The AI-Driven Leader" provides a calm and unique perspective: the development of AI technology forces leaders to understand more clearly what is unique to humans - judgment, value, and responsibility.
-A true leader is not the one who masters more data but the one who gives more meaning to data.
+For entrepreneurs, "The AI - Driven Leader" provides a calm and unique perspective: the development of AI technology forces leaders to understand more clearly the unique parts of human beings - judgment, value, and responsibility.
+A real leader is not someone who masters more data but someone who gives more meaning to data.

 Author: Geoff Woods